Last Updated on by Karl

-Re-enrolling disinterest people into the contact list is essential for an email marketing campaign.
+Re-enrolling disinterest people in the contact list is essential for an email marketing campaign.
 But iContact lacks this feature.
 Premier version comes with Salesforce sync feature.
-But it’s useless considering Salesforce has its own cloud-based marketing automation platform.
+But it's useless considering Salesforce has its own cloud-based marketing automation platform.

 iContact comes easy on the wallet.
 But considering its poor interface and lack of automation features like sales team notifications, split testing and site traffic analysis, I think the tool is not worth paying a dime.

 The company promotes itself as an automation platform.
 But in reality, it offers very few automated services.
 Aweber lures customers by waving its cheap price tag.
 And it’s not an easy way to automate marketing needs.